-- 12.2.1 A summary of the principal's findings; - 12.2.2The principal's recommendation as to whether the pupil should be expelled from his or her school only or from all schools of the board - 12.2.3 The principal's recommendation as to, - i.) the type of school that might benefit the pupil, if the pupil is expelled from all schools only, or - ii.) the type of program for expelled pupils that might benefit the pupil, if the pupil is expelled from all schools of the board
+12.2.1 A summary of the principal's findings;

+12.2.2 The principal's recommendation as to whether the pupil should be expelled from his or her the pupil's school only or from all schools of the board

+12.2.3 The principal's recommendation as to,

+- i.) the type of school that might benefit the pupil, if the pupil is expelled from all schools only, or - ii.) the type of program for expelled pupils that might benefit the pupil, if the pupil is expelled from all schools of the board